Draco-lang/Language-suggestions/README.md

 There is a very basic and not finished [Compiler](https://github.com/Draco-lang/Compiler).

 Right now we are still working out the core of the language.
 We do this by collecting ideas, inspiration, frustrating things and useful bits from existing languages.
-We have started working on a specification (see the [Specification](Specification) folder) and you can see an [example program](Example.fr) that we try to keep updated to more or less reflect our current idea of the language.
+We have started working on a specification (see the [Specification](Specification) folder) and you can see an [examples folder](./Samples/) that we try to keep updated to more or less reflect our current idea of the language.
 You can also take a look at the [feature tracking](FeatureTracking.md) document, where we keep track of all features we want to investigate.

 ### Our workflow